ammons-datalabs/adl-ba-screening/README.md

 ## Known Limitations

+- **BCC coverage only (Tier 1)**: Precomputed parcel metrics are currently only available for Brisbane City Council.
+Properties outside BCC fall back to Tier 3 point-buffer lookup.
+- **Tier 3 accuracy**: Point-buffer lookup (used when Tier 1 unavailable) has known limitations:
+  - Geocoding may resolve to parcel centroid rather than building location
+  - Misses cases where lot boundary intersects flood zone but centroid doesn't
-- **Point-based geocoding**: The system checks flood risk at a single geocoded point (address centroid).
-For multi-dwelling developments, the centroid may be outside flood zones even when lot boundaries intersect them.
-See `KnownLimitationsTests.cs` for documented examples.
+  - Multi-dwelling developments may have centroids outside flood zones even when lot boundaries intersect them
-- **No cadastral data**: Accurate lot-boundary flood assessment would require cadastral (lot boundary) data from QSpatial.
+- **AzureMaps geocoding**: Does not return lotplan identifiers, so cannot use Tier 1 lookup.
+Use `FileGeocodingService` with BCC parcel data for Tier 1 accuracy.

 ## Testing